renantatsuo/renantatsuo.dev/resources/posts/js-series-typing.md

 ## Type checking

-Now we have talked a little about how typing works, coercion, etc. Let's how we can check this types.
+Now we have talked a little about how typing works, coercion, etc. Let's how we can check these types.
 The most common approach is to use `typeof`.
 This will give us the type of the variable we pass to id.

 E.g.